nichoio/mark-two/README.md

  Within `src/js/app.js` change the following line:
  `app.m2cAddress = 'INSERT ADDRESS FOR TOKEN HERE';`
  You can also use this app **without any tokens**.
 In this case, the reward feature is not available although the UI will suggest otherwise.
-6. Spin up a local database (yes, this app utilizes a SQL db, SQLite3 actually)
+6. Spin up a local database (yes, this app utilizes a SQL db, SQLite3 actually): `./makeSQLite.sh`
 7. Start the development server:
 `npm start`